jaimetur/PhotoMigrator/help/01-command-line-interface.md

                timestamp.
 -gafs        ; --google-albums-folders-structure ['flatten', 'year', 'year/month', 'year-month']
                Specify the folder structure type for each Album folder (Default: 'flatten').
--gnas        ; --google-no-albums-folders-structure ['flatten', 'year', 'year/month', 'year-month']
+-gaps        ; --google-all-photos-folders-structure ['flatten', 'year', 'year/month', 'year-month']
-               Specify the folder structure type for '<NO_ALBUMS_FOLDER>' folders (Default: 'year/month').
+               Specify the folder structure type for the Takeout '<ALL_PHOTOS_FOLDER>' master library (Default: 'year/month').
 -gics        ; --google-ignore-check-structure
                Ignore Check Google Takeout structure ('.json' files, 'Photos from ' sub-folders, etc.), and fix all files found on <TAKEOUT_FOLDER> trying to guess timestamps.
 -gnsa        ; --google-no-symbolic-albums
-               Duplicate album assets instead of creating symlinks to the original asset within <NO_ALBUMS_FOLDER>.
+               Duplicate album assets instead of creating symlinks to the original asset within <ALL_PHOTOS_FOLDER>.
                (Makes your output portable but requires more HDD space).
                IMPORTANT: This can considerably increase output size, especially if you have many albums.
                Example: if one asset belongs to 3 albums, you will end up with 4 copies (original + 3).